 - The EDT is designed specifically for use at Capilano University.
 Only applicants and current Capilano University students with a valid Capilano University student number may take the test.

-- Students planning to take a university-level English course at Capilano University must meet the course prerequisites (see below).
+- Students planning to take a 100-level English course (except ENGL 112) at Capilano University must meet the course prerequisites (see below).
 If you do not meet any one of the prerequisites, you must take the EDT to qualify to register.

 - Some specific programs require an acceptable EDT score for admission.
 Consult your program area for EDT requirements.